parkinsons-toolkit/app-content/pages-content/managing-symptoms/skin-conditions.md

 # Skin Conditions

-## Introduction
-People with Parkinson’s can experience a variety of skin issues, including:
+Skin conditions affect many people across the population.

+Conditions that can be more common in people with Parkinson’s are:
-- **Oily skin**
+- Oily skin.
-- **Seborrhoeic dermatitis**: red, itchy, sore skin that may flake, peel, or develop thick crusts/scales
+- Seborrhoeic dermatitis: areas of the skin become red, itchy, and sore.
+The skin can peel or flake and can develop thick crusts or scales.
-- **Wounds or ulcers** from delayed healing or pressure
+- Wounds or ulcers from delayed healing or from pressure on a particular part of the body.
-- **Abnormal moles**
+- Abnormal moles.

 ---

 ## What Might Be Causing It?

 ### Oily Skin
-- Skin produces **sebum**, which keeps it supple.
+- The skin produces an oily substance called sebum, which protects the skin and keeps it supple.
-- People with Parkinson’s may produce more sebum, causing the face and scalp to appear shiny and oily.
+- People with Parkinson’s may produce more sebum than normal, which can make the face and scalp oily and shiny.

 ### Seborrhoeic Dermatitis
-- Cause is not fully understood, but a type of yeast on the skin may play a role.
+- No one knows for sure what causes seborrheic dermatitis, but it’s thought that a type of yeast found on the skin may play a part.
-- Not caused by poor hygiene.
+- It is not caused by poor personal hygiene.
+- It is not known for sure why seborrheic dermatitis is more common in people with Parkinson’s.
+It may be that people with Parkinson’s produce more sebum than normal.
-- More common in men, possibly due to male hormones increasing sebum production.
+- Seborrhoeic dermatitis is more common in men overall.
+This is likely a result of male hormones increasing sebum production.

 ### Wounds & Ulcers
-- **Peripheral neuropathy** may reduce sensation in extremities.
+- People with Parkinson’s can have ‘peripheral neuropathy’.
+This causes decreased sensation in the extremities.
+See the <a href="/learn/managing-symptoms/five-senses" class="internal-link">_5 Senses_</a> page for more information.
+- Decreased sensation may mean an injury, or infection in a body part like the foot takes longer to detect.
-- Injuries or infections may go unnoticed and heal more slowly with age, poor nutrition, or other health conditions.
+- Healing from an injury may take longer with age, poor nutrition, or other health conditions.

-- Prolonged pressure on a body area increases risk of pressure ulcers.
+Prolonged pressure through an area of skin can cause damage.
+This is more likely in people who find moving around difficult.

 ### Abnormal Moles & Parkinson’s
-- Slightly higher risk of abnormal moles or melanoma in people with Parkinson’s.
+- Some research studies have shown that people with Parkinson’s have a slightly higher risk of developing abnormal moles or melanoma.
+People with melanoma have a greater risk of developing Parkinson’s.
+- The exact link has not been discovered, just a connection between the two for now.
-- Melanoma is linked to UV light exposure.
-- About 16,000 people in the UK are diagnosed with melanoma each year ([NHS Melanoma Info](https://www.nhs.uk/conditions/melanoma-skin-cancer)).
+- Melanoma is a type of skin cancer.
+One of the main causes of melanoma is exposure to too much ultraviolet light in sunlight.
+About 16,000 people in the UK are diagnosed with melanoma each year.
+There is more information available on the <a href="www.nhs.uk/conditions/melanoma-skin-cancer" class="external-link" target="_blank" rel="noopener noreferrer">_NHS website_</a>.

-> Note: All of these skin issues also occur in people without Parkinson’s.
+All of these skin issues are seen in people who don’t have Parkinson’s as well.
+And people with Parkinson’s can also get skin conditions that are completely unrelated to their Parkinson’s.
+Wounds and ulcers are more common in people who have decreased sensation for other medical reasons.
+An example of this would be those with diabetes.

 ---

 ## What Should I Do About It?
-See your **GP promptly** if:
+There are many things you can try for yourself as below, but there are some circumstances where you should seek professional help.

+Make a GP appointment as soon as possible if:
-- A wound isn’t healing properly.
+- You have an area of your skin with a wound that isn’t healing properly.
-- A crusted, rough, raised spot or rash isn’t healing or is enlarging.
+- You have a crusting or roughened spot/raised area or rash that isn’t healing or is getting larger.
-- A mole is concerning or has changed:
-  - Size ≥ 5mm, irregular edges, multi-coloured, lop-sided/asymmetric, or changing.
+- You have a mole that concerns you or has recently changed.
+Features to look out for are: large size (5mm or more in diameter), irregular edges, multi-coloured, changing, or is asymmetric – for example is lop-sided.

-Routine GP visits are appropriate for other skin conditions that are bothering you.
+The other skin conditions discussed here are not urgent, but if bothering you then make a routine GP appointment.

 ---

 ## What Can I Try for Myself?

 ### Seborrhoeic Dermatitis
-- Wash hair/beard with **ketoconazole, salicylic acid, selenium sulphide, or coal tar shampoo**.
+- •	Wash your hair and beard with ketoconazole, salicylic acid, selenium sulphide, or coal tar shampoo.
+These are available from local pharmacies.
+See the below the ‘Further treatments’ for other treatments.
-- For crusts or scales:
+- For hard-to-remove crusts or scales on the scalp and/or beard:
-  - Rub olive or mineral oil a few hours before washing.
+  - Rub olive or mineral oil into the affected area a few hours before washing.
-  - Use a de-scaling agent (ketoconazole, salicylic acid, selenium sulphide, coal tar).
+  - Or use a de-scaling agent containing ketoconazole, salicylic acid, selenium sulphide, or coal tar.
+These are available from local pharmacies.
-- Regular use of **tea tree oil shampoos** may help.
+- For scalp and/or beard maintenance: shampoos containing tea tree oil used regularly may be helpful.
-- Clean eyelids daily with cotton buds and baby shampoo.
+- For eyelids: Clean them daily with cotton buds moistened with baby shampoo.
 - Avoid irritants on face and body.

 ### Oily Skin
-- Wash face with mild soap twice daily in warm water; rinse in cool water.
+- Wash your face with a mild soap twice daily in warm water and rinse in cool water.
+- If you use make-up and moisturisers:
-- Use water-based gels instead of oil-based creams.
+  - Try using water-based gels instead of oil-based creams.
-- Avoid products containing alcohol or that irritate skin.
+  - Avoid cosmetic products that contain alcohol, or that irritate your skin.
-- Seek advice from a pharmacist or GP for suitable products.
+- Speak to your pharmacist or GP for more advice on suitable products.

 ### Wounds & Ulcers
-- Keep skin clean and dry, especially in folds and between toes.
+- Keep skin clean and dry: particular attention is needed for skin folds and between the toes.
-- Regularly check for wounds, especially in areas with reduced sensation.
+- Check the entire body for any wounds.
+This is especially in areas of the body with decreased sensation: o Check to make sure the skin is intact.
+  - If there are any spots where skin has broken down, continue to regularly check any small injuries for healing or infection.
-- Signs of poor healing: pain, bad smell, fluid leakage, swelling, enlarging wounds.
+  - Pain, bad smell, fluid leakage, swelling, or increasing size are all signs that a wound is not healing properly.
+- Change your position regularly in chairs and in bed.
+This is so that you are not in the same position for many hours per day:
-- Change position regularly to prevent pressure ulcers.
+  - Staying in the same position can lead to pressure ulcers.
+These are wounds from pressure being applied to the same area of the body.

 ### Abnormal Moles
-- Check moles monthly; photograph or ask someone to help with hard-to-see areas.
+Check moles regularly (monthly), looking for any changes.
+You can ask someone else to check or photograph moles on your back.

-- Be vigilant if you have:
+You should be particularly careful if you have:
-  - High sun exposure or sunburn history
+- Had a lot of sun exposure or sun burn in your life.
-  - Many moles/freckles
+- A lot of moles or freckles.
-  - Skin that doesn’t tan easily
+- A skin type that does not tan easily.
-  - Red/blonde hair or blue eyes
+- Red or blonde hair and/or blue eyes.
-  - Close relatives with melanoma
-- Look for: size >5mm, irregular edges, multi-coloured, asymmetric, changing.
-- Protect skin from sun:
-  - Use clothing, shade, and sunscreen (SPF ≥ 30, liberal and repeated application).
-  - Avoid peak sun hours (11am–3pm, Mar–Oct in the UK).
-  - Even on cloudy or cool days, UV exposure is possible.
-  - Sunlight through windows does not produce enough Vitamin D.
-  - October–March sunlight in the UK is insufficient for Vitamin D synthesis.
+- A close relative has had melanoma.

+Features to look out for in your moles are:
+- Larger size (More than 5mm diameter)
+- Irregular edges
+- Multi-coloured
+- Asymmetric (lop-sided)
+- Changing

+- If a mole is changing or you have any concerns about its appearance it should be reviewed by your GP.
+If you are not sure if a mole is changing, you could take a photo of it for comparison.
+- Be careful with sun exposure.
+Some sun exposure is good and helps your body make vitamin D. However, too much sun exposure increases the risk of skin damage and skin cancer.
+Finding the balance can be tricky.
+There is no definitive recommendation for the amount of time that should be spent in the sun.
-- See the **Eating Well** page for dietary Vitamin D sources.
+- See the <a href="/learnliving-with-parkinsons/optimising-wellbeing/eating-well" class="internal-link">_Eating Well_</a> page for dietary information about Vitamin D.
-- There is no safe way to get a tan from sunlight.
+-

 ---